-Aquarion Water Company of Connecticut, a subsidiary of Eversource, is the public water supply company for approximately 220,000 customer accounts or more than 700,000 people in 57 cities and towns in Connecticut, Massachusetts and New Hampshire.
+Aquarion Water Company, a subsidiary of Eversource, is the public water supply company for approximately 216,000 customer accounts or more than 700,000 people in 57 cities and towns in Connecticut, Massachusetts and New Hampshire.
 We are the largest investor-owned water utility in New England and are among the seven largest in the U.S. Based in Bridgeport, CT, we've been in the public water supply business since 1857, and each of our approximately 311 employees throughout New England is proud to have the opportunity to deliver the highest quality product and services to our customers.

 Aquarion’s mission is to be the service provider, employer, and investment of choice through a relentless commitment to excellence.
 We will achieve this by valuing: